 - Rig the anchor and rode.
 Check shackles to make sure they are secured with wire tied to prevent the screw shaft from opening.

-- Lay out the amount of rode you will need on deck in such a manner that it will follow the anchor into the water smoothly without tangling.
+- Lay out the amount of rode you will need on deck.
+Do it in such a manner that it will follow the anchor into the water smoothly without tangling.

 - Stop your boat and lower your anchor until it lies on the bottom.
 This should be done up-wind or up-current from the spot you have selected.
 Slowly start to motor back, letting out the anchor rode.
-Backing down slowly will assure that the chain will not foul the anchor and prevent it from digging into the bottom.
+Backing down slowly will assure that the anchor chain will not foul the anchor.
+That means it won’t prevent it from digging into the bottom.